sxu509/benchmarkingstudy/GSE19830/README.md

 - **Cell Types:** 3
 - **Use:** Simulated pseudo-bulk gene expression mixtures based on real single-cell RNA-seq references

+---

-## Notes
+## Purpose

-- All files are in `.txt` format with gene expression values.
+These datasets are intended for:
-- The `rs` versions are used to test the consistency and robustness of deconvolution methods across random replicates.
+- Evaluating the accuracy and robustness of deconvolution methods
+- Testing sensitivity to noise and variation
+- Benchmarking across repeated simulation replicates

+---